scottmunday84/PHPTables/README.md

 ## Mapping

-To render cells within the table, you use a mapping function that maps to a selection.
-The selection is a string, separated by a comma (,) to split the column (x) value by the row (y) starting at 0 for each dimension.
+To render cells within the table, you map to a cell selection.
+The selection is a string separated by a comma (,) to split the column (x) selection by the row (y) selection.
+Indices start at 0 in either dimension.
 For example:

 "5,3"

-This would select the 6th column and 3rd row assuming they both exist.
-There is a selection language shorthand available to help ease the selection of your desired mapped cells.
+...would select the cell at index 5 (6th column) and index 3 (4th row), assuming the cell exists on the table.
+A selection language shorthand has been built for convenience.

 * first: First column/row.
 * last: Last column/row.
 * even: Even column/row(s).
 * odd: Odd column/row(s).
-* #-#: A range.
-Use indices in replace of the pound sign (#).
+* #-#: A range, using indices in replace of the pound sign (#).
 * #: An index in replace of the pound sign (#).
-* ;: A dimension separator.
-Allows you to group multiple selections within one dimension.
+* ;: A selection separator.
+Allows you to group multiple selections into one selection.

 ### Example